apple/coremltools/README.md

         - If [tuple] : each tuple contains input tensor name and shape
         - If [str]: each string is the name of the Placeholder input op in the TF graph

     For Pytorch
-        a list of example inputs, in torch.tensor format
+        a list of example inputs, which are any of:
+        1. tensor
+        2. tuple shape
+        3. tuple of (string name, (1. or 2.))

 - outputs: list[str] (optional)
     For Tensorflow: